asalee01/Virtual-Cookbook/README.md

 - As a user, I would want to view all my recipes.
 - As a user, I want to save all the recipes I added and modified.
 - As a user, I want to be able to add recipes alongside the ones I already have saved.

+## GUI using guidelines:
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on the Add Recipe button on the choices panel, this will then prompt you enter specific types of text to each of the input boxes.
+Once you feel like your recipe has been successfully added, you can click submit and it will have been added to a Y (RecipeList).
+- You can generate the second required action related to the user story "removing multiple Xs"